Sign Up Free

 Staking and Liquidity Provision: Two Different Risk Profiles

 These two activities often get lumped together, but they carry fundamentally different risk profiles.
-Understanding the distinction matters because one exposes you to impermanent loss and the other doesn't.
+Understanding the distinction matters because one exposes you to impermanent loss and the other does not.

 Staking means locking your tokens to help secure a proof-of-stake blockchain network.
-When you stake ETH on Ethereum, for example, you're contributing to the network's validator set.
+When you stake ETH on Ethereum, for example, you contribute to the network's validator set.
 In return, you earn staking rewards (currently around 3-4% annually for ETH).
 Liquid staking protocols like Lido let you stake while receiving a liquid token (stETH) that represents your staked position and can be used elsewhere in DeFi.
-Staking does not expose you to impermanent loss because you're holding a single asset, not a pair.
+The key point: staking does not expose you to impermanent loss because you are holding a single asset, not a pair.

 The Risks That Actually Matter